 Channi Singh the front-man of Alaap (known as Harcharan Channi), came to England in 1976.
 Born in Salar Village, Punjab, India, he had a huge interest in singing and music from a young age.

-Upon his arrival in the UK, Channi realised there was a disconnect amongst the younger generations and their cultural heritage.
+Upon his arrival in the UK, Channi realised there was a disconnect between the younger generations and their cultural heritage.

 So, he felt Punjabi music would be the perfect medium to help young people get closer to their roots.